ploigos/ploigos-step-runner/CONTRIBUTING.md

 python -m pip install -e '.[tests]'
 ```

+You will need to run `source .venvs/psr-dev/bin/activate` to activate the
+development environment each time you start working in a new terminal session.

 ## Run Tests

 > :notebook: Some tests require `mvn` command in your PATH.
 Install with brew/yum/dnf prior to running tests.